aadarshram/Google-GenAI-ConsumerWise/README.md

 # ConsumerWise

 ## Description
 ConsumerWise, a GenAI powered nutrient analysis tool/chatbot that allows users to validate their food choices through informed decisions.
 The implementation involves an end-to-end chatbot , supported with Context Awareness and API based techniques.
-We attempt to allow users to scan their food products and obtain some form of nutritional insight through both visual aids as well as in conversation with our NutriBot.
+We attempt to allow users to scan their food products and obtain some form of nutritional insight through both visual aids as well as in conversation with our chatbot - NutriBot.

 ## Table of Contents
 - [Website](#Website)